silvadasilva/CPSC481-2018S/en/pages/project4.md

 - User Research and Findings
 - Design and Justification
 - Heuristic Evaluation and Findings
+- User Testing and Findings
 - Recommendations for Next Iteration of Design
 - Conclusions

 ## Deliverable
-- **Final in-tutorial presentation (or showcase presentation).** This is a 10 minute presentation where you are to construct a powerpoint slide deck.
+- **Final in-tutorial presentation (or showcase presentation).** This is a 15 minute presentation where you are to construct a powerpoint slide deck.
 Make sure that you use the pictures and images/scans of your sketches/ideas liberally.
 Do not go over time.
-At 11 minutes, your TA will abruptly end your presentation.
-You will also answer questions from your TA and labmates for 5 minutes.
+At 15 minutes, ywe will abruptly end your presentation.
+You will also answer questions from us and labmates for 5 minutes.
 Note: this is expected to a PowerPoint presentation.
 - **Final report.** This write-up should essentially be a summary of the major components from the previous steps of your project, but the point is to present it professionally and succinctly.
-You will submit this on your GitHub portfolio.
+You will submit this on your GitHub portfolio and let us know via Slack.

-## Grading sheet

 ## Resources